Paul Tazewell

+For his work on Steven Spielberg's West Side Story (2021), Tazewell became the first African American male costume designer to be nominated for the Academy Award for Best Costume Design.
+He eventually won said award for his work on Wicked (2024) at the 97th Academy Awards.
+He has also received a Primetime Emmy Award for his work on The Wiz Live!
+(2016).

+Early life and education

-Born in Akron, Ohio, Tazewell graduated from the North Carolina School of the Arts and NYU's Tisch School of the Arts.
+Tazewell was born on September 15, 1964 in Akron, Ohio.
+He enrolled at Pratt Institute then transferred and graduated from the North Carolina School of the Arts and NYU's Tisch School of the Arts.
 Tazewell was a resident artist and associate professor of costume design at Carnegie Mellon University in Pittsburgh, Pennsylvania (2003–2006).

+His brother, Jonathan Tazewell, is also a writer and director.

+Career

 Tazewell has designed costumes for over a dozen Broadway productions, starting with Bring in 'Da Noise, Bring in 'Da Funk in 1996 (receiving a Tony Award nomination).
 Over Tazewell's career, he has costumed numerous plays that are predominantly African American and Latino.
 Other musicals include On the Town (Revival), The Color Purple, and, in 2009, Guys and Dolls (Revival) and Memphis.
 Recent Broadway work includes Dr Zhivago, Side Show, and A Streetcar Named Desire.
 Plays on Broadway have included Lombardi, The Miracle Worker (Revival), Magic/Bird and the Tony Award-winning revival of A Raisin in the Sun.
 His off-Broadway work as a costume designer includes Hamilton, Elaine Stritch at Liberty (2001), Boston Marriage (2002), Ruined, One Flea Spare, Flesh and Blood, and Harlem Song (Apollo Theater).

-In regional theatre he has designed costumes for, among many, Arena Stage (The Women, 1999, and Polk County, 2002), The Guthrie Theatre, The Goodman Theatre, and La Jolla Playhouse.
+In regional theatre he has designed costumes for, among many, Alley Theatre (Camp David, 2020), Arena Stage (The Women, 1999, and Polk County, 2002), The Guthrie Theatre, The Goodman Theatre, and La Jolla Playhouse.
 His work for ballet companies includes the Boston Ballet, Pacific Northwest Ballet, and the Bolshoi Ballet.
 Opera credits at Glimmerglass Opera, Opera Theater of St. Louis, Houston Grand Opera, Washington National Opera, ENO, and the Metropolitan Opera.